krzentner/language-world/data/text-davinci-003/goal_md/button-press-4.md

     Steps:  1.
-Put gripper near the button  2.
-Grab the button with the gripper  3.
-Push down on the button
+Line up the gripper from the front  2.
+Push the button straight in First, line up the robot's gripper from the front.
-- When the robot's gripper is not near the button, move the robot's gripper until the robot's gripper is near the button and the robot's gripper is closed
+    - When the robot's gripper is not horizontally aligned with button, move the robot's gripper until the robot's gripper is horizontally aligned with the button and the robot's gripper is closed
+    If the robot's gripper is lined up horizontally with the button, we can start pressing it.
-- When the robot's gripper is forward aligned with the button and the robot's gripper is closed, move the robot's gripper until the robot's gripper is below the button
+    - When the robot's gripper is horizontally aligned with the button, move the robot's gripper until the robot's gripper is near the button